Donghwa-KIM/emotion-datasets/README.md

 Popular emotion-datasets

 - We give the most popular emotion datasets as rawdata format to use audio array or text string
-- The raw dataset was collected from public site
+- The raw dataset was collected from public sites
     - https://github.com/A2Zadeh/CMU-MultimodalSDK
     - https://sail.usc.edu/iemocap/
     - https://github.com/declare-lab/MELD